marnelfr/ai_intro/mit/dl_intro.md

   - Callbacks may trigger (e.g., EarlyStopping, ReduceLROnPlateau).
   - Learning-rate schedules may update at the epoch boundary.

-We keep traking those metrics (prediction, loss,...) per epoch because gives a clean, big-picture curve of training loss and validation loss/accuracy over time.
+We keep traking those metrics (prediction, loss,...) per epoch because they give a clean, big-picture curve of training loss and validation loss/accuracy over time.
 And its where we detect phenomena like overfitting and underfitting.